EVFLEX/blog/_posts/2015-07-28-jekyll-themes.md

 tags: home work office coding design
 ---

-# Reproducible science is within our reach!
+# R markdown for reproducible science
-Science has lost its way by publishing papers that increasingly do not tell the whole story and therefore cannot be reproduced.
-The reason is that scientists increasingly use computers to produce their results but do not include the code they used.
-We should instead take a cue from open source communities everywhere:

-  * Write and disseminate "source code"
-  * Readers can copy the source and get the same results

-The R community is uniquely qualified to work in exactly this way because the R interpreter is itself open source and widely used while the language is compact enough to include in documents.
-In certain cases the writer of an article may provide an accompanying "package" and installing that package is no more than another instruction in the R code.
+Ideally the reader of a scientific article is able to reproduce the experiment based on the contents of the article.
+With R the writer can come a long way because R itself is freely available and the instructions are compact enough to include in documents.

 This creates certain demands: